matfax/verified-merge/README.md

 ### Rebase Limitations

-**Issue**: "Exiting gracefully - rebase with multiple commits not supported" **Solution**: This is expected behavior.
+**Issue**: "Rebase processing not needed or not supported"
+**Solution**: This is expected behavior.
 The action only handles simple rebase cases (1 unsigned commit).
-For complex rebases, it exits gracefully to avoid complications.
+For complex rebases, it exits gracefully (exit 0) to avoid complications.

 ### Permission Errors